Insight

 But landing pages should stay disciplined.
 They should not become disconnected one-off pages that compete with the main service architecture.
 The translated landing page should still point back into the relevant service page, trust pages, and intake route.
 Otherwise, the firm creates isolated pages that may generate visits but still feel thin or unreliable.

-Dailo typically treats multilingual landing pages as part of a system that also includes legal landing page design, service-page ownership, and controlled internal linking.
+Dailo typically treats multilingual landing pages as part of a system that also includes law firm landing pages, service-page ownership, and controlled internal linking.
+If the main decision is whether a landing page is justified at all, read When law firms should use a landing page instead of a service page.

 4. Translate selected FAQs, not every question ever published